vishalpawarR/CLI-quiz-1/README.md

 # CLI_using_JavaScript
- This is a CLI app
+ This is a CLI app.